raul23/ebook-classifier-training/README.rst

 **Hyperparameter tuning options:**

 --hyper                                Perform hyperparameter tuning.
---clfs CLF                             The names of classifiers whose hyperparameters will be tuned with grid search. (default: ['ComplementNB'])
+--clfs CLF                             The names of classifiers whose hyperparameters will be tuned with grid search. (default: ComplementNB)

 **OCR options:**